 Each year the British and Irish Association of Zoos and Aquariums (BIAZA) holds an annual photography competition – The National Zoo Photography Awards.

-This collection of images celebrates the wide array of species in our care, their quirky characteristics and the dedicatedces in animal husbandry, BIAZA is a conservation, education and wildlife charity that supports its members to share expertise and best practice with the aim of continuously improving standards.
+The images celebrate the wide array of species in our care, their quirky characteristics and the dedicatedces in animal husbandry, BIAZA is a conservation, education and wildlife charity that supports its members to share expertise and best practice with the aim of continuously improving standards.

 Today, modern zoological establishments are much more than visitor attractions.
 Over 100 zoos and aquariums proudly display the BIAZA logo and are committed to having the highest levels of animal welfare.
 They participate in conservation projects, their discovery and learning programmes are continuously being developed, and they actively contribute to a body of research that will, ultimately, help us to conserve species in the wild.